 OAR recommends the following statement:

-Stonehill College is committed to providing a welcoming, supportive and inclusive environment for students with disabilities.
+Stonehill College is committed to creating a welcoming, supportive and inclusive environment that meets the needs of a diverse student body.
 The Office of Accessibility Resources (OAR) provides a point of coordination, resources and support for students with disabilities and the campus community.
-If you anticipate or experience physical or academic barriers based on disability, please let me know so that we can discuss options.
+If you anticipate or experience barriers to your inclusion in this course, please let me know so that we can discuss options.
 You are also welcome to contact OAR to begin this conversation or to establish reasonable accommodations for this or other courses.
 OAR is located within the Academic Services & Advising Suite in Duffy 104.
-For additional information please call (508) 565-1306 or email email@example.com.
+For additional information please call (508) 565-1306 or email firstname.lastname@example.org.

 Rights and Responsibilities

 Stonehill College recognizes that its basic responsibility is to identify and maintain the academic and technical standards that are fundamental to providing quality academic programs while ensuring the rights of individuals with disabilities.
 To meet this obligation, Stonehill College has the

 - identify and establish the abilities, skills, and knowledge necessary for success in its programs and to evaluate applicants and students on this basis;